jmanthony3/Archimedes/docs/research/icme.md

 - **[[ICME]] is a computational framework, which integrates design, materials, and manufacturing during product development and creates value at their junction point.**
 - A matured framework exists at an inflection when a technology push becomes a business pull.
-  - FEA is an easy example, because it greatly reduces time and cost of prototyping and validation.
+  -#FEA is an easy example, because it greatly reduces time and cost of prototyping and validation.
   - six-sigma is moving this way, but requires more specialization.
 - [[ICME]] is still in the "technology-push" mode.